 Chances are if you do a treatment with baking soda and vinegar, have the stopper removed, and leave the backed up mess overnight, you’ll find the liquid should have emptied by morning.
 The vinegar and bicarb should have worked some of the buildup free on its way down.

 Do a hot water flush first thing and if things empty as quickly as it normally would, you should be ok–do a couple more dumps though just to make sure.
 However, if it’s slow draining, you might want to check the trap to make sure there’s no mass blocking it.
 If there isn’t, try a couple more treatments of the Flush throughout the day.
 You just might get away with not having to call in the plumber.

 If you notice that the flow is slower than usual but it’s not completely clogged or backed up yet, do the “Flush” technique right away to prevent a full blockage.
 Make sure to finish off with a few more hot water dumps.

 If you’re dealing with a double kitchen sink, make sure to insert the stopper on one side, then work on the other side.

 If it’s a bathroom sink that’s slow to empty or plugged with hair and ickies, here’s a good video showing you step-by-step how to fix that up…

-Once a month clear things out with baking soda and hot water or the vinegar, baking soda and hot water flush.
-Here’s a recipe you can mix up in big batches and use monthly too:
+Once a month clear things out with bicarb and hot water or the vinegar, bicarb and hot water flush.
+This method is also ideal for cleaning out garbage disposals.

 1 part baking soda